Weekly Post::: ask for the post from an Email!

 The Holy Ghost Spirit What is He doing in us?----We are in the master's hands.
 How much do you think about Christmas?

-When God made the choice to send His choice for the sins of this world The maker would come with a love like nothing ever send before, This Gift Luke 2:1-34 would be for the sin of anyone those He called the Who-so-ever John 3:16- the truth of the Gospel as paul would say is Col.1:3-10 the Grace of truth This Lamb of God would do away with the passed set free young and old by making them more than what they had done to others with forgiveness, make them more that what they had done to someone else.
+When God made the choice to send His choice for the sins of this world The maker would come with a love like nothing ever send before, This Gift Luke 2:1-34 would be for the sin of anyone those He called the Who-so-ever John 3:16- the truth of the Gospel as Paul would say is Col.1:3-10 the Grace of truth This Lamb of God would do away with the passed set free young and old by making them more than what they had done to others with forgiveness, make them more than what they had done to someone else.

 This Gift would bring all who would receive it to that place of Romans 10:9-13 You can't be godly apart from the Spirit; you're just not that kind of good.
 As a matter of our nature, we are hell-bent on getting what we desire.
 Even the best side of you gets twisted by this inner drive.
-God has a very different way, and wants you to follow it.
+God has a very different way and wants you to follow it.
 Since you can't, the Spirit grows you up, cleans you up, and makes good come from you, in the manner of Jesus Christ.
 Where there are the fruits of the Spirit, the Spirit is at work.
 You can put your trust in this truth.

 Each person in the Spirit has the fruit of the Holy Spirit differently, and each fruit has a different shape in each person -- but all the spiritual fruits will show themselves in each Christian as he or she goes deeper into their walk of following Jesus.
 What is He the Holy Ghost doing in you?

-Saintifitction seting you aside to have a work in you and have Great Joy so to have Godly fun.
+Saintifitction setting you aside to have a work in you and have Great Joy so to have Godly fun.
 As Christians, it can be a bit too easy to limit God's definition of joy to reading the Bible, praying, meditating, and serving the less fortunate.
 While these are all good things—and we should definitely take pleasure in them!—God's vision for joy is so much broader.
 God has created each person with a different set of skills, desires, and relationships.
 These are gifts to be enjoyed and used for God's glory!
 The musician has been granted the gift of their ability to play an instrument to take joy in and play for their Creator.
 The artist has been granted the gift of their medium to praise and honor the Ultimate Artist.
 The scientist has been granted their intelligence and determined passion of a given subject to uncover more about God's creation.
 God has not condemned Doctors because they do help us.

 While God has created many, many things good, the world has taken a lot of those things and twisted them into perverse and sinful affections.
 While sex between a husband and wife is good and pure, sex outside of marriage is condemned as immoral and against God's plan.
 Likewise, while wine is not condemned in the Bible, drunkenness is not condoned by God (Galatians 5:19-21; 1 Corinthians 6:12-17).

 ( Called to Obedience to God) / God is our master now!
-We have a new master, and need to oppose our former master (sin).
+We have a new master and need to oppose our former master (sin).
 Romans 6:6, 16-17, 22 The Holy Spirit now influences us in ways it didn't before - Romans 8:9 Spiritual growth, perseverance & godliness, . - 1 Peter 2:2-3 (compare 1 Peter 1:22-23); 2 Peter 1:5-7; 1 Timothy 4:8 (contrasted to 2 Timothy 3:5); Hebrews 12:14 As our mind is renewed / as God teaches us, we will better serve our new master. - Romans 12:1-2; Titus 2:11-13 Most likely, the battle will be more intense, than when both Flesh and Spirit were on the same side.
 But victory is guaranteed for those who have Christ in them. - Romans 8:10; Romans 7:14-25; 8:1+ Trusting God for growth and strength He will use all circumstances (good and bad) to accomplish good in our lives (Note: Some of the good won't be visible until eternity... but it is there.) - Romans 8:28+; 1 Peter 1:6-7

 He will use discipline and training to direct and lead us.
 2 Timothy 3:16-17; Hebrews 12:5-13 The final outcome is righteousness and eternal life.
 Our spirits are now alive; our bodies will be given new (resurrection) life in the future - Romans 8:10-11

-Reminder: salvation is an undeserved gift. - Romans 6:23b; 8:6b C. THE SAVED PERSON - IN THE FUTURE In this condition: Victory over the ways of death, because of our trust in Jesus (what he did on the cross) - 1 Corinthians 15:54-55, 57; 1 John 5:4 All sinful influences will be forever gone; no more " war against the flesh will end, and within the world " within us now is a great peace ! - but we do war against the things of the body.---Revelation 21:4, 8; 22:14-15 In this war against the flesh, each of us must decide which side we are going to fight for.
+Reminder: salvation is an undeserved gift. - Romans 6:23b; 8:6b C. THE SAVED PERSON - IN THE FUTURE In this condition: Victory over the ways of death, because of our trust in Jesus (what he did on the cross) - 1 Corinthians 15:54-55, 57; 1 John 5:4 All sinful influences will be forever gone; no more " war against the flesh will end, and within the world " within us now is a great peace! - but we do war against the things of the body.---Revelation 21:4, 8; 22:14-15 In this war against the flesh, each of us must decide which side we are going to fight for.
 Each of us must choose between the way of life and the way of death.
 Read Romans 8:13-14 and evaluate our own life.

 What is your choice?
 If you choose to fight on the side of life, there could be an increase in the number of trials you experience.
 God does have trials to show us where we are.
-He does test, but does not tempt us , if we are tempted it is the devil or us wanting what god has said no to.
+He does test but does not tempt us, if we are tempted it is the devil or us wanting what god has said no to.
 What is God doing when He tests us?
 Being kept on a firm foundation... by God - 1 Peter 5:10 The background (the recurring theme in 1 Peter): God, the source of all undeserved kindness (grace), has called us to share in his eternal glory in Christ.
 And because this is true, we have the following promise to look to, when we are experiencing trials: 1 Peter 5:10 - After you have suffered for a while, God himself will restore, support, and strengthen you, and will establish you (= place you on a firm foundation).

 Note that the source of our salvation (= God, who will enable us to share in Christ's future glory) is also the source of our strength (so that we can endure and overcome trials in this present life).